johnsenaakoto/MixerProject/README.md

 * User can sign up using Parse Authentication
 * User can see a recyclerlist of popular cocktails (drink name, picture, overview) in main activity
 * User can expose details of a cocktail in a separate activity (detail activity)
-* User can favorite drinks in mainactivity and detail activity
-* User can expose favorite drinks recyclerlist in a separate activity (favorite activity)
 * User can navigate between tabs (stream and favorites)

 **Optional Nice-to-have Stories**